eldoy/susana/README.md

 App.store[:count] = 1
 ```

 Check out `lib/susana/app.rb` to see all the things that are included.
+You will love making apps with Susana.

 ### Status
 Everything is working but libraries are new, please report issues.
 Contributions are welcome.